MicrosoftDocs/azure-docs/articles/storage/blobs/data-lake-storage-acl-powershell.md

 ---
-title: Manage directory and file access permissions in Azure Storage by using PowerShell
+title: Manage file and directory level permissions in Azure Storage by using PowerShell
-description: Use PowerShell cmdlets to manage directory and file access permissions in Azure Blob storage accounts that have a hierarchical namespace.
+description: Use PowerShell cmdlets to manage manage file and directory level permissions in Azure Blob storage accounts that have a hierarchical namespace.
 services: storage
 author: normesta
 ms.service: storage